Autonomous system (mathematics): Higher orders

 There is no analogous method for solving third- or higher-order autonomous equations.
 Such equations can only be solved exactly if they happen to have some other simplifying property, for instance linearity or dependence of the right side of the equation on the dependent variable only (i.e., not its derivatives).
 This should not be surprising, considering that nonlinear autonomous systems in three dimensions can produce truly chaotic behavior such as the Lorenz attractor and the Rössler attractor.

 Likewise, general non-autonomous equations of second order are unsolvable explicitly, since these can also be chaotic, as in a periodically forced pendulum.

 Multivariate case

 In $\mathbf x'(t) = A \mathbf x(t)$, where $\mathbf x(t)$ is an $n$-dimensional column vector dependent on $t$.

 The solution is $\mathbf x(t) = e^{A t} \mathbf c$ where $\mathbf c$ is an $n \times 1$ constant vector.

 Finite durations

-For non-linear autonomous ODEs it is possible under some conditions to develop solutions of finite duration, meaning here that from its own dynamics, the system will reach the value zero at an ending time and stays there in zero forever after.
-This finite-duration solutions cannot be analytical functions on the whole real line, and because they will being non-Lipschitz function at the ending time, they don´t stand uniqueness of solutions of Lipschitz differential equations.
+For non-linear autonomous ODEs it is possible under some conditions to develop solutions of finite duration, meaning here that from its own dynamics, the system will reach the value zero at an ending time and stay there in zero forever after.
+These finite-duration solutions cannot be analytical functions on the whole real line, and because they will be non-Lipschitz functions at the ending time, they don't stand uniqueness of solutions of Lipschitz differential equations.